agoodyea/Form-Validation-Project/README.md

 # Form-Validation-Project

-A form page for a tech convetion that provides a users with a means to input data related to themselves and the convention.
+A form page for a tech convetion that provides users with a means to input data related to themselves and the convention.
 Form updates dynamically in responce to user input.

 Features